PrincetonUniversity/removing_tedium/05_symbolic_links/README.md

 ## How to remove a symbolic link

-*IMPORTANT*: To remove a symbolic link use, for example, `rm grs`.
+*IMPORTANT*: To remove a symbolic link use, for example, `$ rm grs`.
 Do not include a trailing slash after the symbolic link name.